-{\it Method.--- } To test the validity of the secondary production scenario, we perform a simple calculation of the antiproton, electron, and positron spectra using the CALET proton spectrum \citep[]{CALET19}, assuming no primary contribution of antiprotons or positrons.
+To test the validity of the secondary production scenario, we perform a simple calculation of the antiproton, electron, and positron spectra using the CALET proton spectrum \citep[]{CALET19}, assuming no primary contribution of antiprotons or positrons.
 The CALET data are chosen for their large range of energies (50 GeV -- 10 TeV).

-The following outlines our spectrum calculation technique for each species.
+The following outlines our calculation technique for each species.
 In all cases, spectra are arbitrarily normalized to match observations; our concern here is the spectral slope.
 We consider only CRs above $E \simeq 20$ GeV, where solar modulation is negligible.
 More generally, our approach is designed to be as generous as possible towards the secondary positron production scenario in order to convincingly rule it out later in this paper.

-Antiprotons: In the secondary production scenario, antiprotons are produced in interactions between CR and ISM nuclei with approximately 10\% the energy per nucleon of the parent CR \citep[]{korsmeier+18}.
-Thus, at production, the antiproton spectrum should follow that of protons with energies 10 times larger.
-This prediction gives an antiproton spectrum that is harder than that of the parent protons, since the proton spectrum hardens at high energies \citep[]{CALET19, ams15a, atic09, cream10_coll}.
-Furthermore, due to the fact that a) the proton-proton cross section rises with energy \citep{korsmeier+18} and b) a fraction of antiprotons are produced by heavier CR nuclei which have harder spectra than protons \citep[]{ams15b, cream11, pamela11}, we can expect an additional hardening of the antiproton spectrum, herein parameterized by $E^{\epspbar}$.
+Antiprotons: In the secondary production scenario, antiprotons are produced in interactions between CR and ISM nuclei with $\sim10\%$ the energy per nucleon of the parent CR \citep[]{korsmeier+18}.
+Thus, at production, the antiproton spectrum follows that of protons with energies 10 times larger.
+This prediction gives an antiproton injection spectrum that is harder than that of the parent protons, since the proton spectrum hardens at high energies \citep[]{CALET19, ams15a, atic09, cream10_coll}.
+Furthermore, due to the fact that a) the antiproton production cross section rises with energy \citep{korsmeier+18} and b) a fraction of antiprotons are produced by heavier CR nuclei which have harder spectra than protons \citep[]{ams15b, cream11, pamela11}, we can expect an additional hardening of the antiproton spectrum, herein parametrized by $E^{\epspbar}$.

-Thus, to estimate the antiproton spectrum, we begin by mapping the CALET proton spectrum onto energies that are ten times smaller.
+To estimate the antiproton spectrum, we begin by mapping the CALET proton spectrum onto energies that are ten times smaller.
 We then harden this spectrum according to the results of \cite{korsmeier+18}, which calculates the antiproton source term accounting for cross sectional effects and the contribution of heavier elements. \cite{korsmeier+18} predicts a spectral hardening that asymptotically approaches $\epsilon_{\bar{p}} \simeq 0.15$.

 Finally, to account for propagation, the antiproton spectrum is steepened by $\delta$.
 The result is compared to observations, and $\delta$ is chosen to produce good agreement with the antiproton spectrum and B/C.